friday27/backend-dev/leetcode_note.md

 1277\.
 Count Square Submatrices with All Ones **(Review)**
 1287\.
 Element Appearing More Than 25% In Sorted Array
 1290\.
 Convert Binary Number in a Linked List to Integer
+1295\.
+Find Numbers with Even Number of Digits
 1299\.
 Replace Elements with Greatest Element on Right Side
 1302\.
 Deepest Leaves Sum
+1304\.
+Find N Unique Integers Sum up to Zero
 1315\.
 Sum of Nodes with Even-Valued Grandparent
 1323\.
 Maximum 69 Number
+1337\.
+The K Weakest Rows in a Matrix
 1342\.
 Number of Steps to Reduce a Number to Zero
+1344\.
+Angle Between Hands of a Clock
 1346\.
 Check If N and Its Double Exist (To be improved)
 1351\.
 Count Negative Numbers in a Sorted Matrix (To be improved)
 1356\.
 Sort Integers by The Number of 1 Bits